-2006-07: Tim Erixon competed in the elite TV-Pucken tournament, joining up with Basterbotten for eight games (1g+6a).
-He also appeared in eight games each with Skelleftea U18 and U20, scoring a combined two goals and four assists.
+2006-07: Tim Erixon, the son of former NHLer Jan Erixon, appeared in eight games each with Skelleftea U18 and U20, scoring a combined two goals and four assists.
 He competed with the Swedish National U16 squad, tallying a goal and three points in 10 games of international hockey.
+Erixon competed for Basterbotten in the elite TV-Pucken tournament for high school players in Sweden.
+He scored 1 goal with 6 assists in eight games.

 2007-08: The Skelleftea U20 (SuperElit) blue-liner tallied three goals and 11 points in 28 games this season.
 He also saw action with most of the teams clubs in the various Swedish leagues.
 He again saw action with the Swedish National U17 Team, netting a pair of goals and eight points through six games.
 He was also a member of the winning U18 squad at the World Cup (Ivan Hlinka Memorial) tournament.